PLN-team/PLNmodels/README.md

 #### CRAN dependencies

-**PLNmodels** needs the following CRAN R packages, so check that their are installed on your computer.
+**PLNmodels** needs the following CRAN R packages, so check that they are are installed on your computer.

 ``` r